 I like to use my mixer to help make sure that all of the ingredients are thoroughly incorporated, but a good old fashioned spoon works just as well (it just takes a little longer!).

 In a small container, mix together all of the liquid ingredients.
-Stirring constantly, slowly add the wet ingredients into the dry ingredients and mix until completely combined.
+Stirring constantly, slowly add the wet ingredients into the dry mixture and mix until completely combined.
 Stir quickly to ensure that the fizzy mixture doesn’t start to activate when you introduce the liquids!

-Lightly spritz the mixture with 2-3 quick sprays of witch hazel (or a mixture of water + isopropyl alcohol) and mix well.
+With a spray bottle, lightly spritz the mixture with 2-3 quick sprays of witch hazel (or a mixture of water + isopropyl alcohol) and mix well.

 Test to see if the mixture is a moldable consistency – it should feel just very slightly damp and kind of like kinetic sand.